AJVancattenburch/my_portfolio/README.md

 Once you are satisfied with your color palette, you are probably going to want to reflect the names of those CSS variables and classes.
 You can do this by following the step-by-step guide below:

   1. In your vsCode workspace, click the `🔎 Search` tab ( or press `Ctrl+Shift+F` ) in the vsCode left-hand navigation pane.
-  2. Be sure to select the little `Match Case` button on the right-hand side of the search input field the option!!!
+  2. Be sure to select the little `Match Case` button on the right-hand side of the search input field!!!
 This will ensure you aren't selecting any text that isn't ***precisely*** what you are looking for!!!
 Reference the image below to ensure you are executing this step correctly:
   &nbsp;
   <img src="./src/assets/img/README_images/search-text-project-root.png" class="img-fluid" />
   &nbsp;